-The O2ptima uses two detachable overthe-shoulder (OTS) counterlungs.
-The over-the-shoulder position keeps them as close to the diver's lung centroid as possible providing excellent breathing characteristics in a variety of diver positions.
-They are adjustable for optimal positioning and easily removable for cleaning and inspection.
+The O2ptima uses two detachable back mounted counterlungs.
+The counterlung position keeps them as close to the diver's lung centroid as possible providing excellent breathing characteristics in a variety of diver positions.
+They are adjustable for optimal positioning and easily unzip from the center panel to remove for cleaning and inspection.